YotaYota/notes/clean_architecture.md

 For software systems to be easy to change, they must be designed to allow the behaviour of those systems to be changed by adding new code, rather than changing existing code.

+If component A should be protected from changes in component B, then component B should depend on component A.

+The goal is to make the system easy to extend without incurring a high impact of change.
+This goal is acomplished by by partitioning the system into components, and arranging those components into a dependency hierarchy that protects higher-level components from changes in lower-level components.

 #### LSP: The Liskov Substitution Principle